talum/one-page-v3/src/blog/2020-01-29-surviving-software-engineering-interviews.md

 whiteboard.
 Four technical, algorithm-y problems and a behavioral session.
 I ended up getting through most of the problems with some prompting and hints, but by the end of the day, I was so drained that I walked to the nearest Ample Hills and bought myself an ice cream cone.
+I didn't end up getting the job, but I'm proud to say that I survived.

 # Self-Care and Dealing with Disappointment